dagimg-dot/jit/README.md

         git remote add origin <path-of-your-remote-repo-name> # which is found in the USB drive
         ```

-3. Copy the script to the repo you are working on
+3. Copy the script to the repo in your local machine

     - It is recommended to create a folder called `jit-script` and put the `jit.py` script inside